jyothri/myRetailProducts/README.md

 4. BONUS: Accepts an HTTP PUT request at the same path (/products/{id}), containing a JSON request body similar to the GET response, and updates the product’s price in the data store.

+##to make it production ready :-

+1. Resilience - retry mechanism, timeout
+2. Performance - cache the results with cache invalidation
+3. Security - authentication and authoraization